Bayzidul/model-selection/README.md

 # Model Selection
 Tools for the selection of a statistical model from experimental data.

+## Stepwise Regression

+While no model selection criteria is perfect, making use of the avaliable statistical tools provides valuable information to help a researcher choose at reasonable set of predictive variables.
+To removed human bias, the selection process can be done by an autmoatic procedure in the form of a sequence such as F-tests or making use of theAkaike information criterion.

+As George Box noted,  "The most that can be expected from any model is that it can supply a useful approximation to reality: All models are wrong; some models are useful".

 ## Requirements
 - [R](https://www.r-project.org/): environment for statistical computing and graphics
 - [car](https://cran.r-project.org/web/packages/car/): Companion to Applied Regression